palerdot/builder.io-next-tailwind-guide/README.md

 - In the newly created page, drag and drop any elements from the visual editor.
 For example, you can drag a `Contact us` text block.
 - Click `Publish` to publish your changes.
 Now visit the `http://localhost:3000/contact` page.
 You have created a `Contact us` page without any coding.

+To update `Builder` pages, you can use the `builder.io` visual editor.
+Changes will be published instantly without any code changes.
 The best part about `Builder` is your drag and drop pages will seamlessly integrate with custom components created by your developers.

+# 3. Additional Resources

-For a more detailed guide, visit https://www.builder.io/c/docs/integrating-builder-pages.
-For an example repo, checkout https://github.com/palerdot/builder.io-next-tailwind-guide.
+- For a more detailed guide, visit https://www.builder.io/c/docs/integrating-builder-pages.
+- For an example repo, checkout https://github.com/palerdot/builder.io-next-tailwind-guide.